API & MCP Integration

 Screen names, retrieve entity intelligence, and explore relationship networks

-The API exposes the full screening pipeline as a set of JSON endpoints.
-Every request runs the same multi-layer scoring engine, the same ML models, and the same nightly-updated sanctions index as the web interface.
-No separate data, no reduced functionality.
+The full screening pipeline is exposed as JSON endpoints.
+The scoring engine, the ML models, and the nightly-updated index are identical to what the web interface uses.
+Same data, same scores, same sources.

 Authentication & Rate Limiting